Jmeyering/cattree/README.md

 ```

-Files such as `images/logo.png` and `archive/data.zip` are not ignored as
+Files such as `images/logo.png` and `archive/data.zip` are ignored as
 unprintable.
 Files and directories listed in `.gitignore` are also skipped.

 ---